 Metal Sonic's transformation into his One-Winged Angel form in the starting cutscene before the fight against Metal Madness in Last Story, and his scene in the cutscene before Sonic goes Super Sonic, can both be scary to younger audiences: perhaps as a form of Audience Surrogate to that, the six-year-old Cream is shown during the scene being hugged by Big due to how terrifying it is to her (probably doubles as a mini Crowning Moment of Heartwarming).

 Arguably, the ghosts in Hang Castle/Mystic Mansion.
-They appear out of nowhere, have a creepy laugh, simply fade when hit, and even the characters admit that they make absolutely no sense.
+They appear out of nowhere, have a creepy laugh, simply fade when hit (just before reappearing in a couple of seconds), and even the characters admit that they make absolutely no sense.
 And as if that wasn't bad enough, imagine dropping into a room swarming with them, with walls that appear to be made of TV static.
-Oh, and in case you were going to get vindictive and try to Chaos Inferno all of them... they're immune to Team Blasts.
+Oh, and in case you were going to get vindictive and try to Chaos Inferno all of them...they're immune to Team Blasts.
 Have fun.

 Also, in the Super Hard Mode version of Hang Castle, they will appear in much bigger sizes.
 Particularly, if you go to a small room, you will notice a giant laughing pumpkin head is appearing right in front of you, filling up the entire room.